-Meetings: Identical letters dated 19 January 2016 from the Permanent Representative of Colombia to the United Nations addressed to the Secretary-General and the President of the Security Council (\$/2016/53)
+Meetings: identical letters dated 19 January 2016 from the Permanent Representative of Colombia to the United Nations addressed to the Secretary-General and the President of the Security Council (\$/2016/53)

-Meeting record and date Sub-item Other documents Rule 37 invitations Rule 39 and other invitations Speakers Decision and vote (for- against- abstaining) S/PV.8818 13 July 2021 Report of the Secretary-General on the United Nations Verification Mission in Colombia (S/2021/603) Colombia Special Representative of the Secretary-General and Head of the United Nations Verification Mission in Colombia, Founder and Director of the Latin American Foundation "Viva La Vida" 12 Council members ^a , all invitees ^b S/PV.8879 14 October 2021 Report of the Secretary-General on the United Nations Verification Mission in Colombia (S/2021/824) Colombia Special Representative of the Secretary-General and Head of the United Nations Verification Mission in Colombia, Coordinator of "Butterflies with New Wings" and representative of the Afro- Colombian women in the Special Forum on Gender, and Youth Leader, Regional Indigenous Council of Cauca 12 Council members ^a , all invitees ^c S/PV.8891 29 October 2021 Report of the Secretary-General on the United Nations Verification Mission in Colombia (\$/2021/824) Draft resolutions submitted by Mexico and the United Kingdom (S/2021/902) Resolution 2603 (2021) 15-0-0
+Meeting record and date Sub-item Other documents Rule 37 invitations Rule 39 and other invitations Speakers Decision and vote (for-against- abstaining) S/PV.8818 13 July 2021 Report of the Secretary- General on the United Nations Verification Mission in Colombia (S/2021/603) Colombia Special Representative of the Secretary- General for Colombia and Head of the United Nations Verification Mission in Colombia, Founder, Director of the Latin American foundation Viva la Vida 12 Council members, ^{a} all invitees ^{b} S/PV.8879 14 October 2021 Report of the Secretary- General on the United Nations Verification Mission in Colombia (S/2021/824) Colombia Special Representative of the Secretary- General and Head of the United Nations Verification Mission in Colombia, coordinator of Butterflies with New Wings and representative of Afro-Colombian women at the Special Forum on Gender, youth leader of the Regional Indigenous Council of Cauca 12 Council members, ^{a} all invitees ^{c} S/PV.8891 29 October 2021 Report of the Secretary- General on the United Nations Verification Mission in Colombia (\$/2021/824) Draft resolution submitted by Mexico, United Kingdom (S/2021/902) Resolution 2603 (2021) 15-0-0

-^a China, Estonia, France, India, Ireland, Mexico, Norway, Russian Federation, Saint Vincent and the Grenadines (also on behalf of Kenya, Niger and Tunisia), United Kingdom, United States and Viet Nam.
+^{a} China, Estonia, France, India, Ireland, Mexico, Norway, Russian Federation, Saint Vincent and the Grenadines (also on behalf of Kenya, Niger and Tunisia), United Kingdom, United States and Viet Nam.

-^b Colombia was represented by its Vice President and Minister for Foreign Affairs.
-The Founder and Director of the Latin-American Foundation "Viva La Vida" participated in the meeting via videoconference.
+^b Colombia was represented by its Vice-President and Minister for Foreign Affairs.
+The Founder and Director of the Latin-American foundation Viva la Vida participated in the meeting by videoconference.

-^c Colombia was represented by its Vice President and Minister for Foreign Affairs.
-The Coordinator of "Butterflies with New Wings" and Youth Leader participated in the meeting via videoconference.
+^c Colombia was represented by its Vice-President and Minister for Foreign Affairs.
+The coordinator of Butterflies with New Wings and the youth leader participated in the meeting by videoconference.